Feelin' It (Scotty McCreery song)

-Content

-The song is themed after summertime recreations.

 Critical reception

 In a track-by-track review of See You Tonight for Billboard, Chuck Dauphin wrote that "the song has a definite contemporary sheen.
 It's probably not going to win any Song of the Year prizes, but it's just 3:19 of fun.
 Sometimes, that's as it should be!"

 Music video

-The music video was directed by Roman White and shot at the Outer Banks and Bodie Island, North Carolina.
+The music video was directed by Roman White and filmed at the Outer Banks and Bodie Island, North Carolina.

-The video shows McCreery and his friends at the beach and playing in the water.

 Chart performance

 The song entered the Billboard Hot 100 at No. 96 on October 1, 2014. on has sold 293,000 copies in the US as of January 2015.